pmainguet/udemy-courses/Udemy Advanced CSS/README.md

 ### FOURTH STEP - ADAPT COMPONENTS

-* Adapt components that have clicked behavior so everything is shown for touch screens
+* Adapt components that have hover behavior so everything is shown for touch screens
+* For this case, add second conditions to media query to detect touch screen, not only small screens

+        @media only screen and (max-width: 56.25em), only screen and (hover:none){
+          ...
+        }

 ### FIFTH STEP - IMPLEMENT RESPONSIVE IMAGES FOR WEB PERFORMANCE